 I love Meagan’s definition of love as a practice, the act of showing up regularly for the most important people in life.
-Love is not primarily a feeling, it’s an action.
+Love is not primarily a feeling.
+It’s an action.
 It’s external proof of our heart’s internal position.
-And just as we “show up” for ourselves, our husband, and our children, there is another person to consider in our efforts to live better: our Creator.
+And just as we “show up” for ourselves, our husbands, and our children, there is another person to consider in our efforts to live better: our Creator.

-I believe we are each intentionally created for specific purpose.
-God has a good plan for each of our lives, but if we are not intentional to “show up” to accept the adventure, we may miss out on it altogether.
+I believe we are each intentionally created for a specific purpose.
+God has a good plan for each of our lives, but if we are not intentionally “show up” to accept the adventure, we may miss out on it altogether.

 “You shall love the Lord your God

 Loving God is much more about what is happening on the inside of us than on the outside.
 The funny thing is, as we “show up” for God with our internal efforts, our everyday external decisions are affected.

 Let’s take a deeper look at each component of what loving God internally looks like.

 Love God with All Your Heart